-- Texture: sturdy, yet super moist and tender, and not fudgy.
+- Moist and tender texture: sturdy, yet super moist and tender, and not fudgy.

-- Ease: straight-forward and simple method – no creaming butter and sugar, no whipping the eggs.
+- Quick and easy to make: straight-forward and simple method – no creaming butter and sugar, no whipping the eggs.
+The assembly is only 15 minutes!

-- Versatility: a perfect canvas for many different cake flavors.
+- Versatile base cake: a perfect canvas for many different cake flavors.
 Pair it with different frostings and fillings, and you’ll never get bored with this chocolate cake!

 My simple chocolate cake recipe doesn’t use buttermilk.
-And that’s not by accident!
+And that’s not by accident, it’s thanks to rounds and rounds of recipe testing!
 Although buttermilk makes cakes incredibly moist, it also mellows the chocolate flavor significantly.
-And we want all the rich chocolate flavors in our cake!
-And milk produced perfectly tender crumbs that you’ll absolutely love!
+And we want all the rich chocolate flavors in our cake.

 - Flour – All-purpose flour works great for this recipe.